isomerpages/enterprisesg-cpso/_suppliers/02-cpsr/d-registering-controlled-goods.md

 **For Medium and High Risk CGs:**<br>
 The Registered Supplier submits test reports and other relevant documentation to a Conformity Assessmebt Body (Certification) for review.
 If the CGs meet safety requirements, the CAB (Certification) issues a Certificate of Conformity (CoC) and submits the CoC to the Consumer Product Safety Office.

+If the Consumer Product Safety Office judges that the application is in order, a Letter of Approval (LOA) will be issued to the RS.